 Step 3 of 6: This step is where you’ll add the field label and name.
 Default values can be kept for the rest of the fields.

 - For standard objects, just enter the name of your standard object (ex. the Contact object would have the field name 'Contact').

-Step 4 of 6: Select Visible for all users for field-level security.
+Step 4 of 6: Select your own field-level security settings.
 Click Next.

 Step 5 of 6: Keep the default values.

 Step 6 of 6: Add the S-Sign Envelopes related list to the appropriate page layouts.
 Click Save, and when you go to your object’s page, you’ll see the S-Sign Envelopes related list.